watbulb/capstone/docs/AutoSync.md

 Let's look at the update procedure for each group in detail.

+**Note**: The only exception to touch generated files is via git patches.
+This is the last resort if something is broken in LLVM, and we cannot generate correct files.

 **Generated files**

 Generated files always have the file extension `.inc`.